brauner/brauner.github.io/_drafts/acl.md

 namespaces and so the only relevant `fs_idmapping` is the `initial_idmapping`.

-But we will also look at `FUSE` which is the only filesystems that is mountable inside of user namespaces while also being able to have a backing device.
+But we will also look at `FUSE` which is the only filesystems that is mountable inside of user namespaces while also being able to have a backing store.
 Contrast this with `tmpfs` which is a filesystem that is mountable inside of user namespace but has can never have a device backing it.